sarahmei/embloggen/README.md

 ### Wish List

   1. Less ugly.
-  1. Connect to Medium to create draft there.
+  1. Connect to Medium and create a draft there.
+  1. Multiple user support.
+  1. Connect to the Twitter API to see mentions (from other people) alongside the tweetstorm.

 ### License